edlin/ignis/README.md

 Plugin compatibility depends on what APIs a plugin uses; most plugins built on Obsidian's plugin API work, anything requiring Node native modules or `child_process` doesn't.
 See [What doesn't work](#what-doesnt-work) for the full list of known limitations.

+## Variants

+Ignis ships in two forms with the same in-browser experience:

+- **Self-hosted server** -- [`apps/ignis-server/`](apps/ignis-server/).
+Docker container running Express.
+Stable, in daily use.
+See its README for setup, env vars, and reverse-proxy examples.
+- **Desktop plugin** -- `apps/ignis-local/`.
+Planned.

+The rest of this README describes the shared experience.

 ## What works

 - All core editor features: markdown, canvas, bases, and the command palette.